North-High-Computer-Science-Club/website/README.md

 # website
 official website for Great Neck North's Computer Science Club

-Everything indicated by the "$" means that it is written in the terminal/command prompt/
+Everything indicated by the "$" means that what follows is written in the terminal/command prompt/

 #Installing dependancies: